simonmclean/triptych.nvim/tests/TESTS_README.md

 The Cypress inspired UI tests are in `tests/specs/ui_tests.lua`.
 All other specs are typical unit tests.

+### Test playground

+Since the UI tests perform real user actions, this means real filesystem changes.
+As such the `test_playground` directory exists as a safe place to run such actions and to simulate a real project environment.

 ## Running tests

 Individual spec files can be run by sourcing them. e.g. `:source %` or `:so%`.